alejandronotario/Craft-Beer-Recommender/Data/readme.md

-__Here there are 3 notebooks to run starting from raw data (available at download link attached) in this order:__
+## Running data notebooks

 <br>
 <hr>

+__Here there are 3 notebooks to run starting from raw data (available at download link attached) in this order:__

 1. Dataframe_building.ipynb
 2. Dataset structure.ipynb